canmengfly/Cloud_EventBridge_Demo/README.md

-## MNS Node.js Client
+## CLoud EventBridge Client

 ## What is this?
-Node.js web client that excercises the AliCLoud MNS functionality
+Node.js web client that excercises the AliCLoud MQ functionality

 ## Credentials